aditi181920/competitive_pro/malgo/bits/xor_hashing_problems.md

 -> If you are still worried in any of the above operations, then just repeat same operation some more times too make sure.

+**NOTE:**\
+-> Note the time difference in your submission for above 2 methods...
+1st method actually takes significantly very less time than the 2nd because 2nd has high constt factor due to more loops for error reduction